BedrockStreaming/tech.bedrockstreaming.com/_posts/2021-12-15-scaling-bedrock-video-delivery-to-50-million-users.md

 A client calls a manifest and chunks to play a video.
 These calls are specific to the client using the Dash, HLS or Smooth formats.

-The [Unified Streaming](https://www.unified-streaming.com/) software is used to receive these calls.
+The [Unified Streaming](https://www.unified-streaming.com/) software handles these calls.
 Unified Origin (which we call USP) fetches the associated video from the S3 bucket.
-It relies on a server manifest (.Ism files), stored with the video, to respond specifically to the client: in Dash, HLS, etc.
+It relies on a server manifest (.Ism file), stored with the video, to respond with the video format the client requested: Dash, HLS, etc.

-So we store on the S3 side a complete video and its server manifest and USP provides the client with a client manifest and specific chunks: this is JIT packaging.
+So, we store a complete video and its server manifest on S3, and USP provides the client with a client manifest and specific chunks: this is JIT packaging.

 Another way is to compute all the chunks and manifests in advance and write them to S3: this is offline packaging.
-Once the packaging is done, there is no need to do these calculations anymore: it lightens the architecture and avoids the availability problems of doing real-time calculations.
+In this case, once packaging is done, there is no need to do these calculations anymore: it lightens the architecture and avoids the availability challenges of doing real-time calculations.

 ![Comparing Just-In-Time packaging with Offline Packaging](/images/posts/2021-12-15-scaling-bedrock-video-delivery-to-50-million-users/jit-versus-offline-packaging.png)
 <center><i>Comparing Just-In-Time packaging with Offline Packaging</i></center>

-This poses a big cost problem.
+Still, this causes a big cost problem.
 On AWS S3, you pay for data access (GET requests), as well as storage.
 The more you store, the more you pay and the more you access, the more you pay.

 I.E: a 90mn video, played in Dash, is cut into 900 chunks plus a single Dash manifest.
 The same video in HLS, it's 900 different chunks and another manifest: 1802 files written on S3.
 Add the Smooth Streaming format and you get 2703 files stored on S3, for a single video.